Hey Kids (Start Here)

 “Yeah,” Volker said.
 “Maybe we should.”

-By the time the afternoon rolled around, Volker had completely given up on the data from the refinery, most of which he couldn’t interpret anyway, and had returned to the WMAP.
+By the time the afternoon rolled around, Volker had given up on the data from the refinery, most of which he couldn’t interpret anyway, and had returned to the WMAP.
 Definitely more familiar territory.
-He was neck deep a polarization algorithm that would span the entire dataset when the door to the workroom swished open to reveal—no one.
+He was neck-deep in a polarization algorithm that would span the dataset when the door to the workroom swished open to reveal—no one.

 Volker frowned.